 Ensuring Product Safety

-Yamaha takes all possible measures to ensure that its products, services and facilities do not in any way damage the mental and physical well-being as well as the belongings of its customers.
-If by some chance, the Company's customers are in any way inconvenienced, steps are immediately taken to provide relief and to prevent any recurrence.
+The Yamaha Group believes that the safety of its products, services and facilities falls under the concept of “fundamental quality” that must be provided.
+We take all possible measures to ensure that its products, services and facilities do not in any way damage the mental and physical well-being as well as the belongings of its customers by providing products, services and facilities that adhere to the Group’s Code of Conduct.
+If by some chance, the Company's customers are in any way inconvenienced, steps are immediately taken to provide appropriate relief and to prevent any recurrence.
+In order to put this into practice, we are working to strengthen design process toward essential safety design and to swiftly respond Company-wide when an accident occurs.

 Taking Immediate Action When Faced with a Product Safety Issue